Back to All Case Studies

 Primary Problem

-Excessive time spent coordinating meetings, project check-ins, and internal deadlines
+Excessive time spent coordinating meetings, project check-ins, and internal deadlines across dozens of concurrent engagements

 Solution Implemented